KittyGiraudel/SassyCast/README.md

 # SassyCast

 SassyCast is a simple API for type conversion in Sass.
-Read [API documentation](http://hugogiraudel.com/SassyCast).

 ## Installation